suasha123/Uzence-Design-Studio-Assignment/README.md

 * onRowClick event : when clicked on the row consoles the the data of the row selected .

+* Column sorting : tapping on heading <th> sorts the data in ascending / descending order .

 Example usage:
 ```